Dagmawi-Beyene/map-app/README.md

 ## Features

--The map displays some markers with the street name as a popup.
+- The map displays some markers with the street name as a popup.
--There is a search field to filter out the street names as you type in the field.
+- There is a search field to filter out the street names as you type in the field.
--The data grid shows all data except latitude, longitude in a tabular format with sorting and paging.
+- The data grid shows all data except latitude, longitude in a tabular format with sorting and paging.
--The search filter updates the data in the grid
+- The search filter updates the data in the grid

 ## Getting Started